Many accommodation options exist in St. Philip from luxury hotels, guest houses, and plenty of self-catering apartments and houses to rent.

-By choosing to stay in this parish you are surrounded by stunning beaches and some great tourist attractions.
+By choosing to stay in this parish, you have access to many stunning beaches and some great tourist attractions.
 Here you can enjoy the tranquillity of this parish but still be close enough to the action of the south coast for the occasional night out.

-The Crane Beach was voted as one of the top 10 beaches in the world, and in this parish you will find a few other excellent bays such as Foul Bay, Sam Lord’s, Bottom Bay and Harrismith to name but a few.
-Swimming at some of these beaches can be dangerous as this is the Atlantic Ocean, however precaution should always be taken when swimming in the ocean.
+Many people rank the Crane Beach as one of the top 10 beaches in the world, and in this parish, you will find a few other excellent bays such as Foul Bay, Sam Lord’s, Bottom Bay, and Harrismith to name but a few.
+Swimming at some of these beaches can be dangerous, as this is the Atlantic Ocean.
+However, you must always be careful when swimming in the ocean.

-There are a couple of old plantation houses, one of which, Sunbury Plantation House is open to the public and has a wonderful collection of antique furniture and gives you an insight in to a bygone era of Barbadian living.
+There are a couple of old plantation houses, one of which, Sunbury Plantation House, is open to the public and has a beautiful collection of antique furniture and gives you an insight into a bygone era of Barbadian living.

-Another hotel that was located in this parish was Sam Lord’s Castle, which was owned by the notorious Sam Lord.
-The main castle offered accommodation with four poster beds and antique furniture, with a modern hotel complex that offered over 200 rooms.
+Another hotel located in this parish is Sam Lord’s Castle, which was owned by the notorious Sam Lord.
+The main castle offered accommodation with four-poster beds and antique furniture, with a modern hotel complex that provided over 200 rooms.

-Other things to do in this parish include motor racing at Bushy Park and a really good day out for the entire family can be found at Kendal Sporting Range.
+Other things to do in this parish include motor racing at Bushy Park, and a perfect day out for the entire family can at Kendal Sporting Range.

-There are also a number of guesthouses in St. Philip, which gives you the security of knowing that you have a clean comfortable room and breakfast included, but it means you are not tied to hotel facilities and you can venture out for the day to explore the island.
+There are also several guesthouses in St. Philip, which gives you the security of knowing that you have a clean, comfortable room and breakfast included.

-If you want to be totally self-sufficient then there are a number of apartments and houses to rent within this parish and there is a very good shopping center at Six Roads with a fully stocked supermarket.
+If you want to be self-sufficient, then there are many apartments and houses to rent within this parish, and there is an excellent shopping center at Six Roads with a fully stocked supermarket.

-For details on properties to rent in this parish please review the Totally Barbados Real Estate section and contact a Realtor.
+For details on properties to rent in this parish, please review the Barbados Real Estate section and contact a Realtor.